 How often do you go for a walk to enable you to think things through?
 The answer is probably not often enough.

+On another occasion I arranged a chemistry meeting telephone conversation with a lady working in London, to see whether I was the right person to help her.
 I remember that telephone call well.
 She spoke at such a speed I felt I was being verbally machine-gunned.
 She hardly paused for breath and clearly wanted to explain why she felt the need for coaching and what her issues were as quickly as possible, so as not to interrupt her busy schedule.
-She ended her tirade with, “So, can you help me and when can you come to my office?”
+She ended her tirade with, “So, can you help me and when can you come to see me?”

 What an experience!
 As soon as we met, she was off – walking through the gardens nearly as fast as she was talking.
 I hadn’t realised this was a warm-up for an Olympic walking race.
 I let her speak and could feel her anxiety.
 On the few occasions I got a word in edgeways, I ascertained that she worked incredibly long hours, did not take lunch breaks and was on the go from early morning to late evening.

-I pointed out to her that, although not wishing to diminish anything that was causing her to be so anxious, that lake had been there a few hundred years; even longer than the beautiful house and goodness knows how long some of those trees have been there.
+I pointed out to her that, whilst not wishing to diminish anything that was causing her to be so anxious, the lake has been there a few hundred years; even longer than the beautiful house and goodness knows how long some of those trees have been there.
 Long after we are both dead and gone, they will still be there and no one is going to write on her gravestone, ‘she gave her all to this company’.

 On returning to the car park she described her walk as a ‘magical experience’, where she could ‘be’ and take time to think and relax.
-She said her anxiety had gone and, for the first time in a long-time, she felt relaxed.
+She said her sense of anxiety had gone and, for the first time in a long-time, she felt relaxed.

 As a result of that experience she says she now walks everywhere more slowly, breathes better and feels better.
 She consciously works fewer hours and encourages her staff to do the same.
-The other benefits to her staff are that she does not come across as always being hectically busy; she listens to them more and encourages them to take their lunch breaks – and go for a walk!
+The other benefits to her staff are that she does not come across as always being hectically busy; she says she listens to them more and encourages them to take their lunch breaks – and go for a walk!